tudangelamihaela/pdsnd_github/README.md

  - import the data and compute descriptive statistics to answer questions about the data
  - write a script that would accept raw input to create an interactive experience in the terminal to display these statistics.

+ *** Project 3 ***

+For this project we needed to demonstrate the knowledge gained in terms of Git and GitHub usage by filling of a template with all the commands used to perform the requested tasks and actions.

+### Files used for this project
+The following files will be required to run the program:

+ - washington.csv
+ - new_york_city.csv
+ - chicago.csv